hyperupcall/blog/content/post/render latex with katex in hugo.md

 Everything else except that one line was copied and pasted from my theme's `footer.html` file.

 By adding the `katex.html` partial to the `footer.html` partial conditionally, now you can specify if you want to use KaTex for each markdown file separately.
-That way, you don't have to serve KaTex JS and CSS files for blog posts that don't actually use them.
+That way, you don't have to serve KaTeX JS and CSS files for blog posts that don't actually use them.

 ## Using the KaTex partial
 Now, using the KaTex partial is trivial.
 In your Hugo [front matter](https://gohugo.io/content-management/front-matter/) (of any markdown file), add the following lines.